Blog/Ending Dependency on Google Ads: The CFO Guide to Organic Lead Generation/Why Google Ads Conversion Rates Are Dropping in 2026 | BizAI

 This hits especially hard for account-based marketing and consideration-stage keywords.
 A lawyer searching “what to do after a car accident” now gets a bulleted list from Gemini instead of clicking your ad.
 The search volume is still there, but the traffic isn't.

 Without precise targeting, you're showing ads to a broader, less interested audience.
 And you're paying for it.
+As one industry analyst noted, "The loss of third-party cookies has effectively reset the precision of paid search targeting back to 2015 levels."

 3. Google's Auction Bias Toward High-Spend Accounts